rehman000/QChat/README.md

         export MAIL_USERNAME="<an email adress>"
         export MAIL_PASSWORD="<a password for that email address"

+# The following command:
-# The follwing command will create a neural network using local static json data
+will create a neural network using local static json data

     python run.py ml train covid19 json

 # To start the application
-In the QChat Directory:
+In the QChat Directory run the following command:

     python run.py

-# The WebServer is started on port 5000:
+# The Web Server is starting on port 5000:
 On your browser navigate to:

     http://localhost:5000/